A Deep Dive into Methane Emissions Reporting Frameworks

 Add bookmarkWhen multiple agencies operate in the same space, regulatory incoherence becomes a real risk, especially if they are moving in the same direction.
 The different offices within the EPA as well as the Department of Transportation under PHMSA all seek to regulate methane emissions, which can create situations where one EPA office might not be fully aware of what another office, or PHMSA is doing.

-In an interview with the Industrial Decarbonization Network, Ryan Steadly, Senior Policy Advisor in API’s Upstream Policy Division pointed out that “from a practical perspective, it's not necessarily the EPA's or PHMSA’s job to know what the other is doing, but at a higher level, coordination is crucial.”
+In an interview with the Industrial Decarbonization Network, Ryan Steadley, Senior Policy Advisor in API’s Upstream Policy Division pointed out that “from a practical perspective, it's not necessarily the EPA's or PHMSA’s job to know what the other is doing, but at a higher level, coordination is crucial.”

 For instance, the EPA’s methane rule uses a detection metric for alternative technologies in kilograms per hour, whereas PHMSA developed a standard that requires detection in parts per million, a completely different method that limits the scope of technologies that can be used.
 This disconnect creates challenges, particularly for midstream operators who may need to perform EPA surveys on compressors while also complying with PHMSA regulations.
 Harmonizing these requirements would allow operators to, for instance, use a flyover with a sensitive detection instrument that measures in kilograms per hour, rather than having to employ different methods for different rules.